kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/gke/console/docs/02-create-cluster.md

 1. Near the top right of this screen, click on `SWITCH TO STANDARD CLUSTER`, and confirm this is what you want to do in the dialog that pops up<br/><br/>![standard](../images/02-standard.png)
 1. Edit the cluster name as shown below.
 Other names *should* be ok, but if you have issues, use this one.
 Leave all other fields as defaults<br/><br/> ![basics](../images/02-cluster-basics.png)

-Next, we will configure the node pool.
+We've started configuring the cluster, but still have additional things we need to set, so don't click the CREATE button at the bottom of this screen just yet.
+Before that, we'll configure the node pool on the next page...

 Prev: [Sign in](./01-sign-in.md)<br/>
 Next: [Node Setup](./03-node-setup.md)